-This segment's contract drilling revenues increased by \$230.6 million primarily due to increased activity resulting in higher average dayrates and utilization and \$3.5 million related to equipment rentals on the Jim Cunningham following its well control incident that resulted in a fire while operating offshore Egypt in August 2004.
-Partially offsetting these increases was a decrease of approximately \$13.7 million resulting from the 2004 favorable settlement of the 2003 Discoverer Enterprise riser separation incident.
+The \$438.2 million increase in contract drilling revenues was primarily related to increased activity resulting in higher average dayrates and utilization, lower revenues in 2004 of approximately \$22.0 million resulting from a labor strike in Norway, a fire on the Trident 20 and the Jim Cunningham well control incident with no comparable activity in 2005.
+Partially offsetting these increases was a decrease in revenue of approximately \$13.7 million resulting from the 2004 favorable settlement of the 2003 Discoverer Enterprise riser separation incident with no comparable activity in 2005.

-Other revenues for the six months ended June 30, 2005 decreased \$3.4 million primarily due to a \$12.6 million decrease in integrated services revenue partially offset by compensation received in 2005 relating to a 2004 labor strike of \$4.9 million and an increase of \$5.8 million from client reimbursable revenue.
+Other revenues for the nine months ended September 30, 2005 decreased \$7.1 million primarily due to a \$18.3 million decrease in integrated services revenue, partially offset by an increase of \$8.1 million from client reimbursable revenue and compensation received in 2005 relating to a 2004 labor strike of \$4.9 million.